rabbitmq/rabbitmq-website/docs/documentation.md

 # Open Source RabbitMQ Documentation Versions

-This website contains includes documentation for the current minor version (X.X) of RabbitMQ and the most recent previous minor versions of RabbitMQ.
+The RabbitMQ documentation website contains documentation for the current version (X.X) of RabbitMQ including updates to cover the latest patch release (X.X.x) associated with the current version of RabbitMQ.
+It also contains documentation for previous versions of RabbitMQ.

-While Open Source RabbitMQ documentation is available at the minor version only, each minor version of documentation includes documentation changes for the latest patch release/version (X.X.x) of that minor version.
-A list of open source RabbitMQ releases is available [here](https://www.rabbitmq.com/versions.html).
-If you want to find out more about what is included in any RabbitMQ release, down to the patch release level, go to the "New in ...." topics under "What is new in RabbitMQ Releases" in the table of contents.
+A list of open source RabbitMQ releases are available [here](https://www.rabbitmq.com/versions.html).
+If you want to find out more about what is included in any RabbitMQ release, down to the patch release level, go to the "In ...." topics under "What is New in RabbitMQ Releases" in the table of contents.
 You can also see what is deprecated or removed in a specific RabbitMQ release in the "Deprecated and Removed Features and Functions" topic in the table of contents.

 MORE UPDATES REQUIRED FOR THIS PAGE BELOW